Flomastruk/sample_project/Notes.md

 ### [`docker-compose.yml`](https://docs.docker.com/compose/compose-file/)
 For file should be specified following official Docker Compose file reference.
 One of the purposes of using Docker Compose framework is the ability to combine multiple interacting components.
 For instance, defining [Docker Volumes](https://docs.docker.com/storage/volumes/) or [Bind Mounts](https://docs.docker.com/storage/bind-mounts/) to make data available and reusable outside of the container.

-Important keywords of `docker-compose.yml` are `build` or `image` specifications depening on whether an image should be taken directly or build from a Dockerfile, `tty` set to true (technicality of Dev Container setup) and `volumes` section for custom volumes and bind mounts.
+Important keywords of `docker-compose.yml` are `build` or `image` specifications depening on whether an image should be taken directly or build from a Dockerfile; `tty` set to true; `restart` set to always (technicality of Dev Container setup) and `volumes` section for custom volumes and bind mounts.

 Importantly, one of the services running a Docker container within `docker-compose.yml` must have the name mtching  `service` keyword value in `devcontainer.json`.
 This is the container that will be utilized by VSCode as Dev Container.

+Technical note &mdash; when using `build` with `context` keyword, Dockerfile will be run with the its own working directory following the default behavior, however, relative paths within context will be enabled.
 ```
 ...
 services: